Joey Meneses Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks rank 18th in baseball in home runs surrendered (69 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (71 total, 1.2 per game).

-- Henry makes the start for the Diamondbacks, his eighth of the season.
-He is 3-1 with a 3.73 ERA and 25 strikeouts in 41 2/3 innings pitched.
+- Davies gets the start for the Diamondbacks, his fifth of the season.
+He is 0-1 with a 5.40 ERA and 14 strikeouts through 18 1/3 innings pitched.

-- The left-hander last appeared on Thursday against the Colorado Rockies, when he tossed seven scoreless innings while giving up two hits.
+- The right-hander's last time out came on Thursday against the Colorado Rockies, when he went 5 2/3 innings, surrendering three earned runs while giving up seven hits.

-- The 25-year-old has a 3.73 ERA and 5.5 strikeouts per nine innings across eight games this season, while allowing a batting average of .233 to his opponents.
+- In four games this season, the 30-year-old has a 5.40 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .292 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.